aryangandhi/NBA-Player-Points-Prediction/README.md

 ### Importance of Cross-Validation

-While our approach was effective in this context, a more robust and widely-used method for hyperparameter tuning is cross-validation, typically k-fold cross-validation.
+While our approach was effective in this context, due to the nature of the dataset being timeseries data, a more robust and widely-used method for hyperparameter tuning is cross-validation, typically k-fold cross-validation.
 This process involves dividing the dataset into 'k' subsets and training the model 'k' times, each time using a different subset as the validation set and the remaining data as the training set.
 The performance measure is then averaged over the 'k' trials to provide a more robust measure of model quality.

 Cross-validation helps ensure that our model's performance is not overly dependent on the specific arrangement of the training and validation sets.
 Thus, it provides a more reliable estimate of how the model is likely to perform on unseen data.